Princess Hours: Prince Hours

 A spin-off series, Goong S or Prince Hours, revolves around a young worker at a Chinese restaurant who suddenly discovers that he is a member of the imperial family and subsequently enters the palace.
 Hwang mentioned that he would be looking for Shin Chae-kyeong's male counterpart, of sorts.
 This spinoff has no relation to the first season, and had a new cast and plot.

 In October 2006, Korean pop star Se7en was chosen to play the leading role in the spinoff.
 He will play the character of "Yi Hoo".
 The rest of the main cast are Huh E-jae (who plays the female protagonist Yang Soon-ae), Kang Doo (who plays Yi Joon), and Park Shin-hye (who plays Shin Sae-ryung).
 Many of the supporting cast, who played minor characters, reprised their roles.
 Filming started in November 2006.

-The name for the spin-off changed from Goong 2 to Goong S – Prince Hours (궁 S) due to copyright infringement problems.
+The name for the spin-off changed from Goong 2 to Prince Hours – (궁 S) due to copyright infringement problems.
 Filming continued despite Group 8 facing lawsuits due to the unlawful use of Goong in the title.
 However, MBC has looked into this issue with Eight Peaks and have stated that the channel station and original production company both own the rights of the name.
 Goong S will still be used for this season, with the subtitle of "Prince Who".
 Goong S was broadcast from January 10 to March 15, 2007, to moderate success.